villani-lab/airway_allergic_asthma/figure_scripts/figure_2/figure_2.md

 **For figure 2, we wanted to perform a general clustering of our cells to define the major lineages we captured.
 With these main lineages defined, we wanted to see if there were any major differences in abundance between our groups/conditions**

 First, we need to aggregate the matrices and assess the data quality.
-Here we use Pegasus to create a count matrix and to calcluate some quality-control statistics (% mitochondrial UMIs, number of genes per cell).
+Here we use Pegasus to create a count matrix and to calculate some quality-control statistics (% mitochondrial UMIs, number of genes per cell).
 From there, we can plot these statistics to determine the proper cutoffs to define the quality cells.
 Based on the distributions, we chose to include cells with &lt; 30% mitochondrial reads and &gt; 500 genes.

 ``` python
 import pegasus as pg